-John is an actor and writer from Kilkenny, based in Dublin.
+John is an actor and writer.
 He has a BA in Drama & Performance from DIT Conservatory Of Music and Drama.

-Film and TV work includes the lead role in the award winning feature film Locus Of Control, Where The Wild Things Go (Jumper Films), Two Cats (Mycrofilms), The Professor and The Madman (Fastnet/Icon), Fading Away (Filmbase), Daffney Molloy And Other Catastrophes (Mycrofilms), Love/Hate (Octagon Films/RTÉ), Swerve (Mycrofilms), Tobias and The Tree (IADT), Zenith (IADT), Republic Of Telly (RTÉ) and Old Fangs (Cartoon Saloon).
+Film and TV work includes the lead role in the award winning feature film Locus Of Control, Where The Wild Things Go (Jumper Films), Two Cats (Mycrofilms), The Professor and The Madman (Fastnet/Icon), Fading Away (Filmbase), Daffney Molloy And Other Catastrophes (Mycrofilms), Love/Hate (Octagon Films/RTÉ), Swerve (Mycrofilms), Tobias and The Tree (IADT), Republic Of Telly (RTÉ) and Old Fangs (Cartoon Saloon).

 Writing for the stage includes Taboo (White Label) and five plays for Devious Theatre including The Hellfire Squad, co-written with Peter McGann (Project Arts Centre, 2016), War Of Attrition (Dublin Fringe Festival/Galway Theatre Festival 2013), Scratcher (The Theatre Machine Turns You On: Vol II), Smitten (Solstice, Cork Midsummer Festival) and Heart Shaped Vinyl.
 He also wrote the community theatre project Bridge Street Will Be (Equinox/Asylum).
-Adaptations include the Irish stage premiere of Night Of The Living Dead and the PPI Award winning radio version of The War Of The Worlds.
-He wrote and directed the radio detective serial Vultures (KCLR/Devious Theatre).
+His work for radio includes 100 Everyday Menaces (RTÉ Drama On One/IMRO Award Winner 2018), The War Of The Worlds (IMRO Award Winner 2009) and the radio detective serial Vultures (KCLR/Devious Theatre).
 He is currently adapting Thomas Kilroy’s novel The Big Chapel for an Abbey Theatre/Asylum/Kilkenny Arts Festival co-production in 2019.

 Work as a filmmaker includes Smitten (RTÉ Storyland 2016) and episodes of the webcoms Long Dark Twenties and Vultures.
-He has made three short films: Two Cats (Kerry Film Festival 2018), Daffney Molloy And Other Catastrophes (Chicago Irish Film Festival, 2016/IndieCork 2015) and Hot Water Bottle (Cork Film Festival, 2012).
+He has made three short films: Two Cats (Kerry Film Festival 2018), Daffney Molloy And Other Catastrophes (RTE Shortscreen) and Hot Water Bottle (Cork Film Festival, 2012).